How to Make a Bathrobe Out of Towels: DIY Budget Bathrobes

 Bathrobes with Personality

 Once you make this simple bathrobe, you’ll see how fun it can be, especially when you get to wear your very own creation.
-With practice and time, you can build up your customization skills easily and will soon be the envy of the whole beach with your personalized, funky bathrobe.
+With practice and time, you can build up your customization skills easily and will soon be the envy of the whole beach with your personalized, diy bathrobe.